-Your children can get low cost meals if your household income is within the reduced price limits on the Federal Eligibility Income Chart, shown below.
+Your children can get free meals if your household income is below the reduced price limits on the Federal Eligibility Income Chart, shown below.

 Should I fill out an application if I received a letter this school year saying my children are approved for free meals?

 Please read the letter you got carefully and follow the instructions.
 Call 738-0848 if you

 My child’s application was approved last year.
 Do I need to fill out another one?